The Radius Vision

 About the team

 - Kevin (Founder): I’m new to the food business, but I’m not new to business.
 Over eight years and various product, marketing, and operations executive roles, I helped build a cloud software company from 4 to 2400 employees, zero revenue to $400M+, and a $10B+ IPO.
 I had a successful software career, but I'm disillusioned by the increasingly abstract world of software and virtual connection.
 I want to use my business expertise to encourage local, material living, and I believe that starts with a local, nourishing food ecosystem.
-I believe good food can be medicine if it is grown and eaten locally.
-Food can heal our bodies, the environment, and the local community fabric.

 - Joe (Head Butcher): San Antonian and graduate of both CIA San Antonio and Hyde Park.
 I moved back to Texas after 9 years working in New York City’s restaurant and fine food retail industry.
 From line cook to cheese wrapper to butcher to general manager, I contributed to A Voce Madison, Marlow & Daughters, Bedford Cheese Shop, and The Meat Hook.
 I'm excited to bring my passion for righteous farming and craft butchery back home and pursue my dream to open a whole-animal butcher shop.